-Navigating (from point a to point b): In this instance, participants were given instructions by the research assistant through the video call, guiding the participants through vastly different environments, including an outdoor section.
+Navigating (from point B to point C): In this instance, participants were given instructions by the distant research assistant through a video call to guide them through various environments, such as an outdoor section.
 This activity placed users in movement and gave them little control over the context, as they had to rely on the instructions from the distant caller.
 This provides a situation where their surroundings will have different meaning depending on external elements and that will allow us to observe how that space is mediated between callers.